Carlos Almaraz: Career

 In 1965, Almaraz moved to New York City, with Dan Guerrero, the son of Lalo Guerrero.
 He left after six months to take advantage of a scholarship offered him by Otis Art Institute.
 He returned to New York and lived there from 1966 to 1969, where he struggled as a painter in the middle of the New Wave movements of the era.

 While in New York, he also wrote poetry and philosophy.
 Almaraz's poems and philosophical views have been published in fifty books.

 After returning to California, Almaraz almost died in 1971, and was given the last rites.
 It has been said that he had an experience with God during his convalescence.
 By 1972, he was already involved with Cesar Chavez and the United Farm Workers (UFW).

 In 1973, he was one of four artists who formed the influential artist collective known as Los Four.
 In 1974, Judithe Hernández, who was a friend and classmate from graduate school at Otis Art Institute became the fifth member and the only woman in Los Four.
 With the addition of Hernández, the collective exhibited and created public art together for the next decade and have been credited with bringing Chicano art to the attention of mainstream American art institutions.
 He also painted for Luis Valdez's Teatro Campesino.
 Some of his murals are heavily influenced by the actos from Teatro Campesino.

+His "Echo Park" series of paintings, named after a Los Angeles park of the same name, became known worldwide and have been displayed in many museums internationally.
+His Echo Park suite has been described as "primarily a synthesis of Monet, Van Gogh, and various California influences....
+These paintings... show a dynamic range of color and lighting effects, from primarily dark on the left to primarily light on the right.
+The leftmost panel in particular demonstrates how visually exciting it could be to pierce dark fields with bright light....
+Forms could be dissolved or agglomerated by rough, ragged brushstrokes.
+In this suite, Almaraz "freed color to become arbitrary and expressive: orange stars in the right three panels became mostly green in the left panel.
+Echo Park is a celebration of beauty, wonder, and love.
+Most of the people are romantic couples; they are paired in boats, by the side of the lake, on the bridge, and even as a bride and groom in the center, under what could very well be a statue of Venus.
+Almaraz transformed Echo Park into an Island of Cythera, from which one never has to disembark.
+The thick, textured palm trunks in the center even evoke Rococo columns."